 And we also see that locally absolutely quasi-coherent sheaves are precisely the absolutely pure $\mathcal O_X$-modules that are quasi-coherent.
 This is analogous to the question posted in \cite[II, \S 7, pg.135]{Hartshorne} for locally Noetherian schemes (cf. \cite[lemma 2.1.3]{Conrad}).
-Then we characterize locally Noetherian closed subschemes of the projective space ${\mathbb P}^n(A)$ ($A$ a commutative and coherent ring) in terms of its class of absolutely pure quasi-coherent sheaves:
+Then we characterize locally Noetherian closed subschemes of the projective space ${\mathbb P}^n(A)$ in terms of its class of absolutely pure quasi-coherent sheaves:

-{\bf Theorem. } A closed subscheme $X\subseteq \mathbb{P}^n(A)$ is locally Noetherian if, and only if, every locally absolutely pure quasi-coherent sheaf is locally injective.
+{\bf Theorem. } A locally coherent closed subscheme $X\subseteq \mathbb{P}^n(A)$ is locally Noetherian if, and only if, every locally absolutely pure quasi-coherent sheaf is locally injective.

-If $X$ is locally Noetherian scheme, it is known that the class of locally injective quasi--coherent sheaves is covering in $\Qco(X)$.
+If $X$ is a Noetherian scheme, it is known that the class of locally injective quasi--coherent sheaves is a covering class in $\Qco(X)$.
 We finish this section by extending this result to the class of locally absolutely pure quasi-coherent sheaves on a locally coherent scheme $X$.

 {\bf Theorem. } Let $X$ be a locally coherent scheme.
 Then every quasi--coherent sheaf in $\Qco(X)$ admits a locally absolutely pure cover.